For an Online Networking Degree, your classes may include:

 This course covers the recent global Internet technology and paves the way for the new generation of networking.
-In this specialization course, students will explore architectural network designs in accordance with ISO standards, network topology requirements, configuration management, fault management, performance management, monitoring resources, Quality of Service (QoS), and security policies.
+In this concentration course, students will explore architectural network designs in accordance with ISO standards, network topology requirements, configuration management, fault management, performance management, monitoring resources, Quality of Service (QoS), and security policies.

 Applications of Discrete Mathematics and Statistics in IT

 In this course, students will examine the essential mathematics and logic skills required in Information Technology areas such as networking, systems administration, security, programming, database management, and computer hardware.
 Students will work to develop their mathematical ability to prepare for the challenges they are likely to encounter as an IT professional.
 Students in this course will study the discrete mathematics and statistics necessary for application development and systems analysis.
 Students will also examine how to apply statistical techniques to improve the performance of IT systems.
 Real-world scenarios and problems from the IT industry are included throughout this course.

 Network Infrastructure Basics